In addition to overseeing the university's visual identity program, PAGES offers planning

 Include a hard copy of all materials submitted to PAGES.

 If you submit minimal revisions for a publication we prepared for you within the past two years, type only the new material and mark insertion points on an old publication.
-If your revisions are extensive, you must submit a new disk and hard copy.
+If your revisions are extensive, you must submit electronic data and hard copy.

 When we receive your data, we will edit your copy and confer with you on a final draft if we introduce substantive changes.
 After formatting and design, we contact you to proofread and approve the publication.
 If you find typesetting errors, we will correct them and forward the materials for printing.